 Kevin Kelly, EdD, teaches online courses as a Lecturer in the Department of Equity, Leadership Studies, and Instructional Technologies at San Francisco State University, where he previously served for 13 years as the Online Teaching and Learning Manager.
 He works with colleges and universities as a consultant to address distance education, educational technology, and organizational challenges.
 Kevin co-authored with Todd Zakrajsek the 2021 Stylus book, Advancing Online Teaching: Creating Equity-Based Digital Learning Environments.

-Todd D. Zakrajsek, PhD, is associate professor in the Department of Family Medicine at UNC – Chapel Hill and President of the International Teaching Learning Cooperative.
+Todd D. Zakrajsek, PhD, is associate professor in the Department of Family Medicine at UNC-Chapel Hill and President of the International Teaching Learning Cooperative.
 Todd was a tenured associate professor of psychology and built faculty development efforts at three universities before joining UNC.
-Todd has served on many educationally related boards and work groups, has consulted many organizations and delivered keynote addresses and campus workshops at over 300 conferences and university campuses.
+Todd has served on many educationally related boards and workgroups, has consulted with many organizations, and delivered keynote addresses and campus workshops at over 300 conferences and university campuses.
 Todd’s recently co-authored books include Advancing Online Teaching (2021); The New Science of Learning (2nd Ed) (2019); Dynamic Lecturing (2017); and Teaching for Learning (2015).